Ibrahim-Alam-3075/Social-Network-Application/README.md

 10. **View Page**
     - Prompt the user for the page ID and display all its posts.

-## Execution Flow Control

-The application has a defined entry point.
-A manager class or `App` class serves as the master or driver class of the application.
-The function `SocialNetworkApp::Run()` is the main function.
-All functionality is delegated to the appropriate classes, ensuring separation of concerns and avoiding direct implementation within the `main()` function.

 ## Installation and Setup